timminator/VideOCR/README.md

   Similarity threshold for subtitle lines.
 Subtitle lines with larger [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) ratios than this threshold will be merged together.
 The default value `80` is fine for most cases.

   Make it closer to 0 if you get too many duplicated subtitle lines, or make it closer to 100 if you get too few subtitle lines.

+- `ssim_threshold`

+  If the SSIM between consecutive frames exceeds this threshold, the frame is considered similar and skipped for OCR.
+A lower value can greatly reduce the number of images OCR needs to be performed on.
+On relatively tight crop boxes around the subtitle area good results could be seen with this value all the way lowered to 85.

+- `post_processing`

+  This parameter adds a post processing step to the subtitle detection.
+The detected text will be analyzed for missing spaces (as this is a common issue with PaddleOCR) and tries to insert them automatically.
+Currently only available for English, Spanish, Portuguese, German, Italian and French.
+For more info check out my [wordninja-enhanced](https://github.com/timminator/wordninja-enhanced) repository.

 - `max_merge_gap`